United Women in Faith:

 To participate in global ministries

-The vision of United Methodist Women is to “turn faith, hope and love into action on behalf of women, children and youth around the world.”
+The vision of United Women in Faith is to “turn faith, hope and love into action on behalf of women, children and youth around the world.”
 This is lived out through the following actions:

 We provide opportunities and resources to grow spiritually, become more deeply rooted in Christ and put faith into action.